 The Importance of Keeping Your Shoes Dry

-Wet boots are not only a source of annoyance, but they can also bad odor as well as fungal infections and other harmful bacteria.
+Wet boots are not only a source of annoyance but they can also have bad odor as well as fungal infections and other harmful bacteria.
 Here are 4 top reasons why you should keep your boots dry at all times: